 Green For All Fellows - Class 1

 A jock-turned-activist, Nwamaka grew up as a jazz-loving trumpet player who could run really fast.
 She did not actively begin pursuing her interest in civil rights and social justice issues until college.
 A first generation Nigerian, Nwamaka double majored in Sociology and African American Studies.
-While at university, she realized that her passion is working for social justice issues, and that her future career would be as a civil rights lawyer.
+While at the university, she realized that her passion is working for social justice issues, and that her future career would be that of a civil rights lawyer.
 After moving to the Bay Area, Nwamaka began volunteering at the Ella Baker Center because she believed in the organization's commitment to peace, justice and opportunity.
-Nwamaka is currently the Statewide Organizer for the Ella Baker Center's Green Collar Jobs Campaign.
+Nwamaka is currently the Statewide Organizer for the Ella Baker Center's Soul of the City Campaign Director.

 Rob 'Biko' Baker is the Executive Director of The League of Young Voters Education Fund (LYVEF), an organization created to empower young people to be players and winners in the democratic process nationwide.
 Biko has been with the LYVEF since its inception, first as an innovative organizer with Milwaukee's "Campaign Against Violence", and later as national Organizing and Training Director.
 Biko is a nationally recognized hip-hop organizer, journalist and scholar.
 Biko also served as the Deputy Publicity Coordinator and Young Voter Organizer for the Brown and Black Presidential Forum (a nationally televised presidential debate which aired on MSNBC).
 Biko is a Ph.D. candidate at UCLA, a frequent contributor to The Source, and serves on Wiretap's editorial board.